abTEM/abTEM/_sources/getting_started/install.md

 ### GPU (only Nvidia)

-GPU calculations with abTEM require a working installation of [CuPy](https://cupy.dev/).
+GPU calculations with *ab*TEM require a working installation of [CuPy](https://cupy.dev/) and compatible hardware.
 See [here](https://docs.cupy.dev/en/stable/install.html) for detailed installation instructions.

 `````{tab-set}